Lab block: Non-laboratory use

 Lab blocks are also used in pets.
 They are often also fed to hamsters.

 Contaminants

-Although an 2015 article claims to have detected various toxins in lab rodent food, a review by EFSA found that most reported levels were only barely above detection limit and far below legal limits.
+Although a 2015 article claims to have detected various toxins in lab rodent food, a review by EFSA found that most reported levels were only barely above detection limit and far below legal limits.
 A few diets did have above-legal levels of lead, but no change of the EU regulatory feeding-test framework was deemed needed.